-A student may register for no more than 6 credits of independent study in any degree program.
-A student may register for 1, 2, or 3 credits of independent study during any semester or during the summer session.
+A student may register for no more than 6 credits of independent study and/or independent research in any degree program.
+A student may register for 1, 2 or 3 credits of independent study during any semester or during the summer session.